 After completing an intake assessment, and upon the collection and review of relevant documentation and information, the EEO Office will determine whether the EEO Office is responsible for handling the complaint.
-Only complaints that arise within three (3) years of the alleged conduct may be investigated.2 If the allegation, in part or in whole, falls

-EEO Investigative Procedures for the Board and its Direct Reports within the EEO Office's jurisdiction (a potential EEO AC policy violation), the EEO Office will determine whether the complaint is appropriate for informal resolution (see Informal Resolution section below), or investigation by an external investigator.
+Only complaints that arise within three (3) years of the alleged conduct may be investigated.2 If the allegation, in part or in whole, falls within the EEO Office's jurisdiction (a potential EEO AC policy violation), the EEO Office will determine whether the complaint is appropriate for informal resolution (see Informal Resolution section below), or investigation by an external investigator.
 The complainant will be notified of this determination within ten (10) business days of the date in which the complainant provides the EEO Office with all requested information necessary to establish EEO jurisdiction.
 There may be instances when the EEO Office will need to preliminarily gather information to determine jurisdiction, which may extend the ten (10) business day timeframe.